guyfawcus/beer-fest.js/docs/walkthrough.md

 <img src="/docs/images/settings.png" width="384">

 The settings page is only accessible to logged in users.
-The three main functions are state management, resetting, and configuration.
+The four main functions are beer information management, state management, resetting, and configuration.

+- **Upload** - Allows uploading new beer information.
+This will update the tooltips and Ve/GF hide states for every connected client and replace `/downloads/current-beers.csv`.
+  (Note: You can upload an empty file with a `.csv` extension to clear the current information)
+- **Download** - Downloads the current beer information from `/downloads/current-beers.csv`.

 - **Upload** - Allows uploading a previous state.
 This will cause the beers to be updated one-by-one so if you want a fresh start, use one of the reset buttons first (set all as _x_).
 - **Download** - Makes a call to the API at `/api/stock_levels` and initiates a download of the resulting JSON.
 This can be uploaded later or stored for future reference.